 In Greater Manchester thousands of people benefit from home oxygen therapy to treat conditions such as Chronic Obstructive Pulmonary Disease (COPD), emphysema, cystic fibrosis, chronic asthma, lung cancer and other lung disorders.

-The home oxygen therapy provider for Greater Manchester is Baywater Healthcare, who provide oxygen cylinders and other equipment to patients.
+The home oxygen therapy provider for Greater Manchester is Baywater Healthcare (external website), who provide oxygen cylinders and other equipment to patients.

 When used correctly, home oxygen therapy is safe.
 However, oxygen can build up unnoticed.
 If the air becomes oxygen-rich, materials such as bedding, clothes, hair, or furnishings, which normally do not burn easily in air, could catch fire if they come into contact with a spark or ignition source, such as a lit cigarette.